Last modified April 9, 2021

 You will see that there are several models.
 I recommend that you ask for the one that says «CP2102«

 There is a real avalanche of fake MH-Z19B sensors, both on AliExpress and Amazon.
-These sensors give measures very far from reality, in the best case.
+These sensors give fluctuating and far from reality measurements, in the best case.

 I spend a lot of time checking purchase links that I put and trying to make sure, as much as possible, that they are original, but sometimes there are surprises.

 If you want to play it safe, and you don't mind spending a little more, I suggest you use the sensor instead of the MH-Z19B Senseair S8 LP.
-In addition to being less likely to receive a fake one, it is a better quality than MH-Z19B.
+Besides being less likely to get a fake one, it's a sensor, from a European company, of better quality and more precision than the MH-Z19B.

-I leave you here the link to which I bought.
-It seems original and it came to me very quickly (one week):
+I leave you here the link in which I bought: Senseair S8 LP.
+It's original and it came to me very fast (one week):

 If you don't want to wait that long, you have the option of buying these components on Amazon, with fast shipping.
-It is more expensive, but if you want it quickly, you will have it at home in 24 hours.
+It is more expensive, but if you want it quickly, you will have it at home in 24 hours, in many cases.

 - This MH - Z19 C02 gas sensor has high sensitivity, high resolution.